 Business Case Component #4: Resource Requirements

-- Are there key resources critical to a project’s success?
+- Which key resources are critical to the project’s success?

-- Are they available, or can backfills be assigned to their current role?
+- Are said resources available, or can backfills be assigned to their current role?

 - Have engagement sponsors and other stakeholders agreed to the resource plan?